[Updated March 23, 2021]

 - We ask that during meals and breaks you eat alone.
 If you must eat with others for lack of space, please respect a distance of at least two meters with your peers, in groups of no more than four people.

-- Courses will resume in dual teaching mode.
+- Courses have resumed in dual teaching mode.

-In addition, a permanent COVID-19 test center will be open on the Cergy campus from 11.00 am to 3.00 pm as of February 8th for all members of the ESSEC community.
+In addition, a permanent COVID-19 test center is open on the Cergy campus from 11.00 am to 3.00 pm for all members of the ESSEC community.
 The tests are free of charge, performed by a partner laboratory and the results will be transmitted confidentially within 24 hours.

 Students attending in-class courses on campus can make an appointment for a test.
 They do not need to come to the campus just to get a test.